ray-project/ray/doc/source/cluster/kubernetes.rst

 .. code-block:: shell

+  # Delete the Ray release.
   $ helm uninstall example-cluster

+  # Optionally, delete the namespace created for our Ray release.
+  $ kubectl delete namespace ray

-Note that this command `does not delete` the RayCluster CRD.
+Note that ``helm uninstall`` `does not delete`_ the RayCluster CRD.
 If you wish to delete the CRD, make sure all Ray Helm releases have been uninstalled, then run ``kubectl delete crd rayclusters.cluster.ray.io``.

 Next steps